Revani (Semolina & Syrup Cake)

 The cake will look like it’s drowning in the syrup but that’s absolutely fine.
 Allow to cool, cover with foil and put in fridge (preferably overnight).

-Sprinkle with crushed pistachio before serving
+Sprinkle with crushed pistachios, rose petals and the orange lemon slices before serving

 Popular Posts